ALL YOU NEED TO KNOW ABOUT THE CORONAVIRUS

 WHAT IS THE CORONAVIRUS?

 A coronavirus is a type of virus.
 As a group, coronaviruses are common across the world.
 Typical symptoms of coronavirus include fever and a cough.
 This may progress to severe pneumonia causing shortness of breath and breathing difficulties.
-The Wuhan variant (2019-nCov) is a new strain of the coronavirus that can cause serious illness.
-It poses a substantial public health risk and advice should be taken seriously.
+The Wuhan variant (2019-nCov) is a new strain of the coronavirus that causes serious illness.
+It poses a serious public health risk and advice should be taken seriously.

-Advice from Public Health UK and the World Health Organisation aims to help minimise the spread of the virus and keep people well.
-We don’t need to be alarmed but do need to take a common sense approach to reduce the spread.
+Advice from Public Health UK and the World Health Organisation (WHO) aims to help minimise the spread of the virus and keep people well.
+The WHO upgraded the coronavirus outbreak to a pandemic and the Foreign Office UK has now advised against all global travel for the next 40 days.

 WHO IS AT RISK?